Nutrition In Organisms

 - Chlorophyll absorbs light energy.

-- Conversion of light energy into chemical energy and water molecules splits into hydrogen and oxygen.
+- Conversion of light energy into chemical energy and water molecules split into hydrogen and oxygen.

 - Reduction of carbon dioxide to carbohydrates.